LiorSinai/liorsinai.github.io/_posts/2024-03-23-transformers-gpt.md

 <h4 id="attention-multiheadattention-layer">3.5.4 MultiHeadAttention layer</h4>

 Flux.jl now comes with a `Flux.MultiHeadAttention` layer.
-However for continuity with my [first post](/machine-learning/2022/05/18/transformers#multi-head-attention), I will present my own `MultiHeadAttention` layer except now with masking.
+However for continuity with my [first post](/machine-learning/2022/05/18/transformers#multi-head-attention), I will present my own `MultiheadAttention` layer except now with masking.
 It is very similar to the code in [Flux.jl](https://github.com/FluxML/Flux.jl/blob/master/src/layers/attention.jl) and [NNlib.jl](https://github.com/FluxML/NNlib.jl/blob/master/src/attention.jl).
 The differences are in design choices for the inputs and Flux.jl's implementations are slightly more generic.

 First define a struct to hold all the dense layers and a parameter for $H$ called `nhead`:

 {% highlight julia %}
-struct MultiHeadAttention{Q<:Dense, K<:Dense, V<:Dense, O<:Dense}
+struct MultiheadAttention{Q<:Dense, K<:Dense, V<:Dense, O<:Dense}
     nhead::Int
     denseQ::Q
     denseK::K